 Stormwater Management FAQs

-1. What is the Stormwater Management Program and why is it important to Holly Springs?
+What is the Stormwater Management Program and why is it important to Holly Springs?

 Stormwater runoff is water from precipitation that isn’t absorbed into the ground.
 It runs off of impervious surfaces such as rooftops and driveways, often into the nearest creek, pond or lake, including Bass Lake, Sunset Lake and Harris Lake.
 This runoff isn’t treated before entering the body of water and can pick up and carry pollutants including oil and pesticides.
 Furthermore, the town’s stormwater program is aimed at reducing flooding to protect infrastructure, such as roadways, water and sewer lines, and properties.

-4. What is the fee for residents?
+How is the fee calculated?

-Impervious surfaces are surfaces that allow little or no stormwater infiltration into the ground.
+Impervious surfaces are those that allow little or no stormwater infiltration into the ground.
 When rainwater washes over impervious surfaces such as rooftops, parking lots and roads, it collects and carries pollutants that flow into waterways, and can also contribute to flooding issues.